-ANNUAL REPORT 2015 2016
+ANNUAL REPORT 2017 2016

 Depletion Dates

 OASI 2035 2035

-DI 2016 2023
+DI 2028 2023

+Combined (OASDI) 2034 2034

 Percent of Benefits Payable Upon Depletion

-OASI 77% 77%
+OASI 75% 77%

-DI 81% 89%
+DI 93% 89%

+Combined (OASDI) 77% 79%

-75-Year Actuarial Deficit
+75-Year Actuarial Deficit (as percent of taxable payroll)

-2.68% 2.66%
+2.83% 2.66%

 Because future events are inherently uncertain, the report contains three 75-year financial projections to illustrate a broad range of possible outcomes.
-Three projections, each based on a different set of assumptions are referred to as intermediate, low-cost, and high-cost.
-The report also provides a sensitivity analysis for key assumptions.
+These projections, each based on a different set of assumptions, are referred to as intermediate, low-cost, and high-cost.
+The report also provides a sensitivity analysis for key assumptions and a projection based on a probability model (i.e., a stochastic forecast).
 The trustees consider the intermediate projection to be their best estimate.
 All information in this issue brief is based on the intermediate projection, unless otherwise noted.

-Under current law, when trust fund reserves are depleted, tax income will be sufficient to provide about only three-quarters of the scheduled benefits.
-The Trustees Report quantifies benefit and tax changes that could restore actuarial balance.
-Such changes would require congressional action.
-Failure to act would cause a delay in some benefit payouts which, if not corrected by subsequent congressional action, would result in benefit reductions.
+When trust fund reserves are depleted, tax income will be sufficient to provide about threequarters of the scheduled benefits.
+The Trustees Report quantifies the value of the benefit and/or tax changes required to restore actuarial balance.
+Any changes would require congressional action.
+Failure to act would likely cause a delay in some benefit payouts, which, if not corrected by subsequent congressional action, could result in benefit reductions.
+However, it should be noted that there is no precedent and no legislative guidance for what would happen if reserve depletion is reached.